cabforum/servercert/docs/Bylaws.md

 * Associate Member: As defined in Section 3.1
 * Interested Party: As defined in Section 3.2

-Voting Members that qualify under more than one category of Forum Membership SHALL choose their membership category.
+Voting Members that qualify under more than one category of Forum Membership MAY choose their membership category.

 ## 2.2 Ending Forum Membership